prologin/prolotheme/README.md

                      header and table of content color)
 - `secondaryColor` : Change the secondary color of the website (at least _codeblocks_ buttons)
+- `tertiaryColor`  : Change the tertiary color of the website (other buttons)
 - `headerFont`     : Change font used for the title of the site header
 - `colorScheme`    : Generate colored item list using those colors.
 The given colors must be a list